emilsvennesson/shed/documents/assignments/sdd.md

 external source for storing or retrieving information.
 Instead, it uses a stored [JSON](#JSON) file with all the data that is needed.
 Moreover, if any further information needs to be stored, it is stored via a file saving system implemented into the Favorites module.

 ### Components
-Furthermore, the program has several components that represents the functionality of a certain niche feature.
+Furthermore, the program has several components that divides the functionality between certain modules.
-Therefore, these features combined creates the whole functionality of the program.
+Therefore, these modules combined creates the whole functionality of the program.

  - **Model.**
 A public interface and state handler of the backend.
 To clarify, this is where the front end will have access to the backend functionality.